GoDaddy fails at 3 key parts of hosting (speed, security, support).

 Like most hosts, most of the good reviews are solicited by their support team.
 It’s a shame because GoDaddy’s support used to be awesome when it was based in Arizona, but that was before their IPO.
 Now you can expect long wait times, upsells, and unresolved issues.
 They’re not interested in fixing problems unless it involves giving them money.
 You get what you pay for.

-12. GoDaddy Gets Bashed In Facebook Groups
+12. Poor Feedback In Facebook Groups

 How many times do you have to hear it?
 Stay away from GoDaddy!